yoavniran/mocha-stirrer/readme.md

 * `mocks` - (optional) object map or function returning an object map.
 Used to create [sinon mocks](http://sinonjs.org/docs/#mocks-api), each entry in the object map should be an object reference

-* `delay` - (optional, default: false) When true, cup instance will be created but not setup. meaning non of the fakes will be defined. [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run.
+* `delay` - (optional, default: false) When true, cup instance will be created but not set up. meaning non of the fakes will be defined.
+The [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run.
  Note that you shouldn't use delay=true when also passing a test function as fakes wont be initialized. setting `setupImmediate` to true overrides this parameters so delay will be ignored